FORML: A Riemannian Hessian-free Method for Meta-learning on Stiefel Manifolds: Introduction

 In practice, numerous learning tasks are modeled as optimization problems with nonlinear constraints.
-For instance, many classic machine learning problems such as Principal component analysis (PCA) \cite{yuan2019online}, independent component analysis (ICA) \cite{hyvarinen2000independent} and subspace learning \cite{chakraborty2020intrinsic} are cast as optimization problems with orthogonality constraints.
-Also, modern deep neural networks benefit from applying the orthogonality constraint on their parameter matrices, which results in significant advantages such as increasing the accuracy and attaining a faster convergence rate \citep{bansal2018can}, improving the generalization \citep{cogswell2015reducing} and stabilizing the distribution of neural activations during the training of Convolutional Neural Networks (CNNs) \citep{huang2018building}.
-A popular way to incorporate nonlinear constraints into optimization frameworks is to make use of Riemannian geometry and formulate constrained problems as optimization on Riemannian manifolds \cite{lin2008riemannian}.
-In this case, Euclidean meta-learning with nonlinear constraints is cast as meta-learning on Riemannian manifolds, namely learning to optimize in Riemannian spaces.
-To do so, the optimization algorithm should be respectful to the Riemannian geometry, which can be achieved by utilizing the Riemannian operations such as \textit{retraction, orthogonal projection} and \textit{parallel transport}.
-However, learning optimizers on Riemannian manifolds need second-order differentiation through the nonlinear Riemannian optimization, which is complex and computationally expensive.
+For instance, many classical machine learning problems such as Principal Component Analysis (PCA) \cite{yuan2019online}, Independent Component Analysis (ICA) \cite{hyvarinen2000independent} and subspace learning \cite{chakraborty2020intrinsic} are cast as optimization problems with orthogonality constraints.
+Also, modern deep neural networks, like convolutional neural networks (CNNs), benefit from applying the orthogonality constraint on their parameter matrices, which results in significant advantages in terms of accuracy and convergence rate \citep{bansal2018can}, generalization \citep{cogswell2015reducing} and distribution stability of the of neural activations during thier training \citep{huang2018building}.
+A popular way to incorporate nonlinear constraints into optimization frameworks is to make use of Riemannian geometry and formulate constrained problems as an unconstrained optimization on Riemannian manifolds \cite{lin2008riemannian}.
+In this case, Euclidean meta-learning with nonlinear constraints is cast as meta-learning on Riemannian manifolds.
+To do so, the optimization algorithm should be respectful to the Riemannian geometry, which can be achieved by utilizing the Riemannian operations such as \textit{retraction, orthogonal projection} and \textit{parallel transport} \cite{roy2018geometry}.
+For the orthogonality constraints, the search space of the problem can be formulated on the Stiefel manifold, where each point on the manifold is an orthonormal matrix.
+Hadi et. al introduced RMAML, a Riemannian optimization-based meta-learning method for few-shot classification based on this idea \cite{tabealhojeh2023rmaml}.
+Although RMAML is a general framework and can be applied to a wide range of Riemannian manifolds, we focused on meta-learning with orthogonality constraints, which is performed on the Stiefel manifold, demonstrating the effectiveness of enforcing the orthogonality constraints on the parameters and meta-parameters of the backbone network in terms of convergence rate and robustness against over-fitting.
+However, optimization-based meta-learning (even in Euclidean space) needs second-order differentiation that passes through the inner-level optimization path, which is complex and computationally expensive.
+The problem becomes more critical in the Riemannian spaces, where nonlinear operations such as retraction and orthogonal projection are used for the optimization.
+Moreover, each point on the Riemannian manifold is a matrix (opposite to Euclidean spaces where every point is a vector), which increases the computational load and memory footprint.